Published: 1-16-2024

-My Encounter with AI Phishing
+My Encounter with AI Assisted Phishing

 I had never experienced phishing like this before.
 I assumed way too much, and that almost got me into trouble.